MerginMaps/mobile-sdk/README.md

   - QGIS core
   - QgsQuick

+[used versions](android/Dockerfile) - MAKE SURE YOU HAVE correct QT version (openssl) and NDK

 # iOS

 This provides a set of scripts to build opensource geo tools for iOS (iPhone and iPad) Only works on MacOS systems, since you need XCode to compile binaries for iOS.
 The build system is maintained for QGIS 3.x releases.

-Tested with iPhoneOS12.0.sdk, Qt 5.13.0 and arm64, min SDK 12.0 on iPad running iOS 12.x
+Tested with iPhoneOS12.0.sdk, Qt 5.11.3 and arm64, min SDK 12.0 on iPad running iOS 12.x
+Due to the [Qt bug](https://bugreports.qt.io/browse/QTBUG-77031), use Qt 5.11.x or 5.12.5+ or 5.13.1+

 Dependencies instructions
 -------------------------
-- [Qt5 5.13.0] Install iOS arch support (if you want SDK 10.0 + and arm64 only)
+- [Qt5 5.11.3] Install iOS arch support (if you want SDK 10.0 + and arm64 only)
 - Install XCode and accept ToC

 If you want armv7 and different SDK, you may try to build QT yourself (not tested)